If you are planning on replacing your roof or building a new property, then you’ve likely considered various options available to you.

 - How Much Does a Metal Roof Cost?

 So how much does a metal roof cost, actually?

-You can most likely expect to pay between $6.75 – $14.00 per square foot of metal roofing including installation, or $675 – $1,400 per square – in roofing terms, a “square” or sheet refers to 100 square feet of roof or a roll that is designed to cover 100 square feet of roof.
+As of September 2020, you can most likely expect to pay between $6.75 – $14.00 per square foot of metal roofing including installation, or $675 – $1,400 per square – in roofing terms, a “square” or sheet refers to 100 square feet of roof or a roll that is designed to cover 100 square feet of roof.